lizadams/CMAQ-WS/content/0-preparation/a-prereqs/index.en.md

 * An internet browser such as Chrome, Firefox, Safari, Opera, or Edge.
 * Familiarity with common Linux commands.

-If you would like to learn more in depth about generating initial conditions and boundary conditions as part of the CMAQ modeling framework please register for a 4-day online class here: https://cmascenter.org/training/classes/online-cmaq-class.cfm
+If you would like to learn more in depth about generating initial and boundary conditions, and running a nested modeling domain as part of the CMAQ modeling framework please register for a 4-day online class here: https://cmascenter.org/training/classes/online-cmaq-class.cfm

 A tutorial for running CMAQ on Parallel Cluster is also available here: https://pcluster-cmaq.readthedocs.io/en/latest/